-Some people distrust God because they object to the killings in the Bible that he initiated directly or ordered the Israelites to conduct.
+Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

-They cannot conceive how a loving God could tolerate, much less authorize, such brutality, especially when the victims included innocent children.
+They cannot conceive how a loving God could tolerate, let alone authorize, such brutality, especially when the victims included innocent children.

-God sanctioned these killings to ensure the success of his salvation plan and to punish individual and corporate sinfulness.
+God sanctioned these killings to ensure the success of his salvation plan and to punish individual and corporate sins.

-He gave the victims fair warning of his impending judgment and ample opportunity to avoid it through repentance.
+He gave the victims fair warning of his impending judgment and ample opportunity to avoid it by repenting.

 Murder Prohibition

 God issued ten universal commandments as the Israelites journeyed from Egypt to their promised homeland.
-One prohibited murder.
-Not all killing, just murder.
+One of them prohibited murder, but not all killing.

 Murder is the unlawful, premeditated killing of one person by another.
-It is considered the supreme expression of evil worldwide.
+It is widely regarded as the supreme expression of evil.

 God is internally consistent.
-He could not prohibit murder generally and then turn around and ordain it at opportune times.
+He could not prohibit murder in general and then turn around and ordain it at opportune times.

-God is also innately righteous.
+God is also inherently righteous.
 He can only do good things.
 He cannot initiate evil.

 Justifiable Homicides